For showtimes, click here.

 3. Adults and children were considered for Regan's role.

-Anissa Jones ("Buffy" from Family Affair) auditioned for the role, but was turned down.
-Dana Plato was offered the role, but her mother made her turn it down.
-When Linda Blair’s management wouldn’t set up an audition, Blair’s mother took her personally to see the director.
-Because the role was intense and demanding, the director made sure that Blair was stable before and during filming.
-Blair, however, wasn’t a fan of sitting in the make-up chair for two hours to look possessed or having to “vomit” pea soup.
+Anissa Jones ("Buffy" from Family Affair) auditioned for the role, but she was turned down.
+Dana Plato ("Kimberly" from Diff'rent Strokes) was offered the role, but her mother made her turn it down.
+Linda Blair was interested in the part, but her management wouldn't set up an audition.
+So Blair's mother took her personally to try out for the role.
+Since the role was intense and demanding, the director made sure that Blair was stable before and during filming.
+Blair, however, wasn’t a fan of sitting in the makeup chair for two hours to look possessed and having to “vomit” pea soup.

 4. Another actress did the voice.

 Mercedes McCambridge, known for All the King’s Men and Giant, voiced the possessed Linda Blair and likened her performance to her days in radio.
 The demon’s raspy-breath was inspired by having bronchitis as a child.
+She was pleased with her performance, especially since the voice was able to conjure up such deep-seated emotions in viewers.
 “All you do is hear me, and yet through the vocal apparatus, I made people throw up and pass out and faint and all that silly stuff,” McCambridge said.